A key player in the labour movement and winning the vote for Western Canadian women.

 Canada's Most Famous Suffragist

 Nellie McClung (1873 – 1951)

-Nellie McClung was born Nellie Letitia Mooney in Ontario in 1873.
+Nellie McClung was born Nellie Letitia Mooney in Ontario on October 20, 1873.
 At seven years old, she moved to Manitoba where she would grow up and begin to sow the seeds of many incredible political contributions later in life.
 At the age of just sixteen, she began teaching at a school near Manitou, Manitoba and through her connections there, became involved in several emerging social reform groups.

 When Nellie was 23 years old, she married Wesley McClung, with whom she would raise five children.
 In 1911, the family moved out of rural Manitoba and into Winnipeg, where Nellie continued to fight for social change.